-A graphic allegedly shows the only house standing after Hurricane Ike, which was the site of an exorcism in 1988.
-True or false?
+A graphic shows what is said to be the only house standing after Hurricane Ike, and which was also the site of an exorcism in 1988.
+Is this true or false?

 The photo is real but the story is false.

 Let’s first take a look at what is being claimed.
 In the graphic below, we read, “The only house still standing from Hurricane Ike in 2008.
 This is the same house that an exorcism took place back in ’88.
 Coincidence?”

 The Real Story

-The statement that the home pictured above is the only remaining building in the area after Hurricane Ike is true.
+The assertion that the house pictured above is the only remaining building in the area after Hurricane Ike is true.
 The photo above shows the home of Warren and Pat Adams of Gilchrist, Texas which was the only remaining house in the area after Hurricane Ike pounded the town in 2008.
 The house in the photo above was built after the couple lost their first home to Hurricane Rita in 2005.

 Because the house was built after 2005, the statement that this is the “same house” where an exorcism occurred back in 1988, however, cannot be true.
 Further, there are no reports of an exorcism occurring in the previous house.

-One reason why so many other homes were destroyed in the area is because those older structures were built before modern building codes were implemented, and were not elevated to proper height.
+One reason why so many other homes were destroyed in the area is because those older structures were built before modern building codes were implemented, and were not elevated to the proper height.
 There were other homes on the other side of town which also survived the storm, but cannot be seen in this photo.